Bekalah/cathedral/DEVELOPMENT_GUIDE.md

-# 🏛️ CATHEDRAL MAIN REPOSITORY - DEVELOPMENT GUIDE
+sionaraesirld ence and # 🏛️ CATHEDRAL MAIN REPOSITORY - DEVELOPMENT GUIDE

 ## ✅ CORRECT LOCATION - THIS IS THE MAIN REPOSITORY